FrancisTurner/sshfs-utils/README.md

 2ssh [username]@XX
 2ssh [username]@XX.YY
 ```
-ssh to the server XX on same subnet
+ssh to the server XX on same subnet or server XX.YY on adjacent subnet

 e.g if on subnet 192.168.1.0, ```ssh pi@55``` will do ```ssh pi@192.168.1.55``` and ```ssh @0.53``` will do ```ssh $USER@192.168.0.53```